Barranquilla, Colombia

 When we asked people what advice they would give someone preparing to move to Barranquilla, they said:

 "Expats considering retirement in Barranquilla, should be aware that the city has a tropical monsoon climate, with high temperatures and humidity throughout the year.
 Spanish is the official language, so learning it would be beneficial for daily life and interactions.
 The cost of living is relatively low compared to many Western countries, but it's important to have a clear understanding of your budget and financial situation.
 Healthcare in Colombia is of a high standard, with many hospitals in Barranquilla accredited by international bodies.
 However, it's recommended to have comprehensive health insurance.
 The city is known for its vibrant culture, with numerous festivals, music events, and a lively nightlife.
 Safety can be a concern in certain areas, so it's important to research neighborhoods thoroughly before choosing a place to live.
 Public transportation is widely available, but traffic can be heavy, especially during peak hours.
 Barranquilla has a mix of modern and traditional housing options, with many expats choosing to live in gated communities for added security.
 It's advisable to hire a local real estate agent to help navigate the housing market.
-Finally, understanding the local customs and culture can greatly enhance your experience, so take the time to learn about Colombian traditions and social etiquette," wrote a member in Barranquilla.
+Finally, understanding the local customs and culture can greatly enhance your experience, so take the time to learn about Colombian traditions and social etiquette," remarked one expat living in Barranquilla, Colombia.

 Get Quote